 Author contributions: All authors have contributed to and agreed on the content of the manuscript: Kikuyama M, the first author; Shirane N, assistance to the first author; Kawaguchi S, data collection; Terada S, statistical analysis; Mukai T, data collection; Sugimoto K, data collection.

-Institutional review board statement: This study was approved by the institutional review aboards of Shizuoka General Hospital, Gifu Municipal Hospital, and Hamamatsu University Hospital.
+Institutional review board statement: This study was approved by the institutional review board of Shizuoka General Hospital, Gifu Municipal Hospital, and Hamamatsu University Hospital.

 Informed consent statement: All the treatment procedures were performed after obtaining the informed consent in writing from the patients.